 Late night, Lyft and Uber driver here with a crazy Lyft story that single-handedly made me consider never driving again.
 And all this happened within my first week.

 Warning: This is a very long, unedited post, but it’s also one-hundred percent true.
 And since I met the same guy, three nights in a row, his story deserves some serious real estate on this blog.
-Especially since each night I met him, and got to know him, my experience became increasingly more cringe-worthy.
+Especially since the more I got to know him, the more cringe-worthy my experience got.

 Hotels, Hangouts, and Hoes